oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 An attacker could modify the page or inject scripts into the browser through various means, including when the browser's HTTPS connection is being intercepted by, for example, a corporate network.
-While man-in-the-middle attacks are typically out of scope of basic security recommendations to prevent, in the case of browser-based apps they are much easier to perform.
+While attacks on the TLS layer are typically out of scope of basic security recommendations to prevent, in the case of browser-based apps they are much easier to perform.
 An injected script can enable an attacker to have access to everything on the page.